 We feel better when we eat well.
 We have more energy, we think more clearly, and our mood improves.
 Yet, time and time again, we default to junk food.
 Keeping a healthy diet can be a struggle for so many reasons.
 Maybe we’ve got a wicked sweet tooth, and the only cure is a pint of ice cream.
 Maybe we’re too tired after a long day of work to prepare a healthy salad.
 Or perhaps we’re on a strict budget, and fresh vegetables cost too much compared to a box of mac and cheese.
 Price is a very common pain point for low-income families trying to keep healthy diets.
 Fresh produce is affordable and plentiful in much of the world, but here in the USA, processed food is cheap and plentiful.
 Healthy produce often seems hard to justify in comparison, or so it seems at first glance.

 According to a new study published in the Journal of Nutrition Education and Behavior, eating a healthy on a budget is possible!
-This study demonstrated that a family of four should be able to maintain a healthy diet that is consistent with the US Department of Agriculture (USDA) low-income cost of food meal plan as long as they have access to stores that sell items in bulk and plan meals properly.
-The study assumed a household income of $35,000 or less and aimed for a daily cost of $25 for a family of four, or $6.25 per person per day.
+A recent study demonstrated that a family of four should be able to maintain a healthy diet that is consistent with the US Department of Agriculture (USDA) low-income cost of food meal plan as long as they have access to stores that sell items in bulk and plan meals properly.1 The study assumed a household income of $35,000 or less and aimed for a daily cost of $25 for a family of four, or $6.25 per person per day.
 It also accounted for food cost, access to stores, and time for meal preparation.

 It was not possible to meet nutritional guidelines and the USDA low-income standard every day, but the recommended daily nutritional guidelines could be met on average over a 2-week period.
 Some days may be higher or lower in certain nutrients than others, but the 2-week daily average should meet nutritional needs.
 As the study’s lead author Dr. Karen M. Jetter, PhD, put it, “These menus showed that a healthy diet on a budget was achieved by balancing daily targets over two weeks, not every day.
 This focuses healthy eating on balance rather than being deprived”.
 This is why meal planning for a full 2-week period is essential for this plan.